 Change paragraphs as follow

 The TID_INFO subfield of the BA Control field of the EDMG Multi-TID BlockAck frame contains the number of TIDs minus one for which information is reported in the BA Information field.
 For example, a value of two in the TID_INFO subfield means that information for three TIDs is present in the frame.

-The BA Information field is a concatenation of eight Per-TID BA Information subfields.
-The Per-TID BA information subfield is formatted as indicated in Figure 7.
+The BA Information field of the EDMG Multi-TID BlockAck frame comprises one or more instances of the Per TID Info, Block Ack Starting Sequence Control, Block Ack Bitmap subfields and RBUFCAP subfield, as shown in Figure 7.